slatedocs/slate/source/includes/_KYCconsumer.md

 `POST https://edna.identitymind.com/im/account/consumer/<appid>/quizresponse`

 > The body of the request contains an encoding of the customer’s answers to the quiz questions.
-The encoding is in JSON as shown below.
 The answers are processed and the response used to update the IDAnalytics CertainID Security Test and the Application state.

 ```code
 EXAMPLE SERVICE RESPONSE DATA